Morwenn/cpp-sort/docs/Writing-a-bubble_sorter.md

 );
 ```

-Concepts might improve some error messages too, but they're out of scope for **cpp-sort** 1.x.
+Concepts might improve some error messages too, but they're out of scope for **cpp-sort** 2.x.y.
 In the current state of the library, many error messages remain pretty noisy and tough to understand, and we can't realistically put static assertions all over the place because too many things rely on SFINAE.
 That is why even these small improvements to error messages matter: if one can't understand why something fails, they are less likely to fix the error.

 ## Conclusion

 That's it: we have covered pretty much every interesting aspect of writing a simple comparison sorter.
 I hope you enjoyed the tutorial, even if bubble sort is not the most interesting sorting algorithm around.
-You can find the full implementation in the examples folder :)
+You can find the full implementation in the `examples` folder :)

   [as-function]: Miscellaneous-utilities.md#as_function